 A colonoscopy is an endoscopy of the colon.
 Another similar test might be an upper GI endoscopy to examine the stomach or esophagus.

-The cost of such a procedure is often in the $1,000 range.
-It can be anywhere from $700 all the way up to $2,000.
+The cost of such a procedure is often in the $1,000 range, but it can be anywhere from $700 to $2,000.

 The minor complications might be bleeding or pain.
 But more serious complications, such as a tear in the colon or esophagus, are possible.